 Be sure to check the students’ ages before you bring stones to class.
 But rock painting is a wonderful way to allow children to express their creativity in a permanent format.
 After the class, let your students know you are able to take the stones to a nearby park.
 Next, check out if there is a Facebook group for rock painting in your area.
 They will feel connected to the person who found them.

 Mandalas are beautiful patterns that children can enjoy looking at.
 Additionally, a repeated pattern can be calming and focus-enhancing.
 This guide will assist older students in drawing a mandala.
 For younger children, there are many affordable and easily reusable stencils available on sites like Amazon.
+Alternatively, A Maker’s Studio offers a wide selection of stunning stencils designed specifically for kids.
+These stencils not only simplify the process of creating intricate mandala designs but also encourage children to explore their creativity and artistic skills.

 Create art for the school community